allegro/blog/_posts/2023-02-16-learning-from-noisy-data.md

 for Allegro offers.

 The model in question is a large language model pre-trained on the Allegro catalogue (see more in [<i>Do you speak Allegro?</i>](https://www.youtube.com/watch?v=6T-R4kgIbBs&list=PLzveSKBX_3N7yPb4ErB5HJ83eB6XvH37C&index=20)) and fine-tuned for offer classification.
-Specifically, the downstream task here is extreme text classification: each offer is represented with text (title) and is classified into over 23,000 categories — hence the word <i>extreme</i>.
+Specifically, the downstream task here is extreme text classification: each offer is represented by text (title) and is classified into over 23,000 categories — hence the word <i>extreme</i>.

-Classification is particularly challenging for offers listed in ambiguous categories like *Other, Accessories, etc.*
+Classification is particularly challenging for offers listed in ambiguous categories such as *Other, Accessories, etc.*
 These categories are broad and hard to navigate, as they contain a wide variety of products.
 Most of those products actually belong to some well-defined categories, but the merchant couldn’t find the right place for those offers at the time of their listing, because of the very rich taxonomy of the category tree.
 Consequently, we decided